 Zottman curl alternatives and variations

 There are more than 7 types of Zottman curl that you can do to build your arms.
-This article covers 3 variations in total, but if you want to see more, then you click the links below for complete guides to each version of the Zottman curl.
+This article covers 3 variations in total, but if you want to see more types of bicep curls, then you click the links below for complete guides to each version of the Zottman curl.

 - Zottman preacher curl